5 Queries

 and Avg

 .
-You can only use fields that are added to the query.
-To create a calculated field
+You can only use fields that have been added to the query.
+To create a calculated field:

-- Click in an empty column in the field row.
+- Click in an empty column in the Field row of the design grid.

-- Enter a name for the calculation (result) followed by a colon (
+- Enter a name for the calculation (the result), followed by a colon (

 :